E. B. White Read Aloud Award

-Titles are nominated for the award by ABC booksellers, and then the final decision is made by a committee of booksellers that meets annually in February.
-The awards are publicly announced, and the official presentation takes place, during a children's dinner at BookExpo America.
-They are announced in conjunction with Indies Choice Book Awards.
+Titles were nominated for the award by ABC booksellers, and then the final decision was made by a committee of booksellers that met annually in February.
+The awards were publicly announced, and the official presentation took place, during a children's dinner at BookExpo America.
+They were announced in conjunction with Indies Choice Book Awards.
 The award was last given in 2019, the final year that BookExpo was held.

 Because the award nominees are generated by independent booksellers based on books they have loved in their own stores, there is no formal outside submission process.

+Criteria

+The Read Aloud award was given each year to the chapter book and picture book released in the previous year that best meet the ideal of the "Read Aloud" title.
+The ABC defined a good "Read Aloud" title as a book that booksellers recommended to customers who asked for suggestions on books to read with their family.
+Nominated picture books were often successfully used by booksellers for storytimes sessions, while chapter books were often books that booksellers had read and loved, had shared with their families, or had recommended for use in classrooms or the library.

+The ABC listed possible criteria for a great "Read Aloud" title as including dynamic writing, engaging themes, and universal appeal.
+The association also emphasized a strong relationship between writing and illustrations for picture books.